larskotthoff/kukulkan/README.md

 Templates can be applied by pressing the defined key -- there is no check whether this overlaps with existing shortcuts.

+Click on addresses/tags to remove them, or press Backspace in the respective edit field to remove the last address/tag.

 ### Settings